The Pink Panther Show: The New Pink Panther Show (1971–1974)

 The New Pink Panther Show (1971–1974) featured a new opening and closing sequence and theme song, pitting the attention-seeking Aardvark against the panther.
 The show's new title song, "Pantherly Pride", was written by Doug Goodwin and played over the opening sequence.

 This incarnation aired The Ant and the Aardvark during the 1971–1972 season.
 Later seasons swapped The Ant and the Aardvark with theatrical series' Roland and Rattfink, Hoot Kloot or The Blue Racer, as well as reruns of The Inspector.
-Only eight new Pink Panther cartoons were produced over this three-year period (in Bold).
+Only eight new Pink Panther cartoons were produced in 1971 (in bold).

 The Pink Panther and Friends (1974–1976)

 The Pink Panther and Friends (1974–1976) followed the same format as The New Pink Panther Show.
 The first Pink Panther entry was a new episode, while the second was a rebroadcast of an old entry.
 Bumpers featuring The Inspector and The Ant and the Aardvark connected the three entries.
 New series The Dogfather (originally produced for theatrical release) was also added to broadcasts, in addition to The Blue Racer or Hoot Kloot.